Formats and related files

-Total unconsolidated tax revenue for the four months ended October 2020 was $3,370 million (11.1%) above the 2020 Pre-Election Economic and Fiscal Update forecast and $3,091 million (10.1%) more than last year.
-GST, source deductions, corporate tax and other persons’ tax were all above forecast, while customs & excise duties were below forecast.
-The remainder of the tax types were close to forecast.
+Total unconsolidated tax revenue for the four months ended October 2022 was $218 million (0.5%) below the 2022 Budget Economic and Fiscal Update forecast and $4,455 million (12.4%) more than last year.
+Source deductions were above forecast, while most of the other tax types were below forecast.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.

 The Treasury publishes tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
 Sometimes there are delays in data collection due to audits, holidays, or changes to processes.
 If the release date should change, a message will appear on this page and on the Treasury main page.
 The upcoming release dates are listed on the Treasury's Calendar of upcoming releases.
 The standard time for each release will be 10am.